You can report light that is causing a nuisance, such as artificial lighting from a premises, under The Clean Neighbourhoods and Environment Act 2005.

 If you're affected by lighting from your neighbours

-First of all, approach the person who owns the lighting and outline your concerns, as there may be a straightforward solution through minor adjustments to the lighting system.
+First approach the person who owns the lighting and outline your concerns, as there may be a straightforward solution through minor adjustments to the lighting system.
 Often the lighting owner may not be aware that their system is causing a problem.
 You could ask them politely to try:

 - re-angling or partially shading the light